Urigo/graphql-modules/docs/guides/data-loaders.md

 ---
-id: integrate-with-data-loaders
+id: data-loaders
-title: Integrate With Data Loaders
+title: DataLoaders
-sidebar_label: Integrate With Data Loaders
+sidebar_label: DataLoaders
 ---

 Data Loader is a generic library which aims to solve `n+1` issue in large scale GraphQL Applications.
 You can **[read more about DataLoaders](https://github.com/facebook/dataloader)**.